google/gin-config/docs/walkthrough.md

 -   In fact, to aid readability for complex config files, we gently suggest always including module names to help make it easier to find corresponding definitions in Python code.
--   When doing "full hierarchical configuration" (section 4 above), prefer structure code to minimize the number of "top-level" functions that are configured without themselves being passed as parameters.
-In other words, the "configuration tree" should have only one root.
+-   When doing "full hierarchical configuration" (section 4 above), structure the code to minimize the number of "top-level" functions that are configured without themselves being passed as parameters.
+In other words, the configuration tree should have only one root.

 In short, use Gin responsibly :)